ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
-Building Secure Docker Images with Trivy - <a href="https://medium.com/@jxtSamFrimpong/building-secure-docker-images-with-trivy-53104b9faa9f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using NoSQL Workbench with LocalStack and DynamoDB for Local Development - <a href="https://medium.com/@stevenmeek/using-nosql-workbench-with-localstack-and-dynamodb-for-local-development-266cebfb3995" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `jxtSamFrimpong`**
+✍️ **posted by `Steven Meek`**

-<blockquote>If you’re here, I assume you’ve been caught in the web of cloud security and vulnerabilities, much like I was recently.
-During a routine…</blockquote>
+<blockquote>Localstack is a wonderful tool for developers who wish to build applications that work with AWS but prefer not to start development…</blockquote>

 <h3>2.
 Container Security Scanning - <a href="https://medium.com/itnext/container-security-scanning-f16b438db58d" target="_blank" rel="noopener noreferrer">link</a></h3>